sumup-oss/circuit-ui/CONTRIBUTING.md

 - `yarn build` — will build packages once
 - `yarn test` — will run unit tests on every change
 - `yarn lint` — will lint the code once
-- `yarn docs` — will run the [Storybook](https://storybook.js.org/) in development mode
+- `yarn docs` — will run the [Storybook](https://circuit.sumup.com) in development mode

 Refer to the `package.json` files in each package for other helpful scripts.

 ### Changesets

-Circuit UI uses [changesets](https://github.com/atlassian/changesets) to do versioning.
-As a contributors you can add a changeset by running `yarn changeset`.
+Circuit UI uses [changesets](https://github.com/atlassian/changesets) for versioning.
+As a contributor you can add a changeset for your changes by running `yarn changeset`.
 Read more in our [release process docs](https://circuit.sumup.com/?path=/docs/introduction-contributing-release-process--page).

 ### Troubleshooting